SmartBear/ready-msazure-plugin/README.md

 ===================

-A plugin for Ready!
-API that allows you to import APIs directly from a MS Azure API Managment Service.
+A plugin for ReadyAPI that allows you to import APIs directly from a MS Azure API Managment Service.

 Installation
 ------------

-Install the plugin via the integrated Plugin Repository available via the Plugin Manager in Ready!
-API 1.3 and newer
+Install the plugin via the integrated Plugin Repository available via the Plugin Manager in ReadyAPI 1.3 and newer

 Build it yourself